 VEX is an integral part of the CycloneDX specification providing the convenience of leveraging a single format and tool chain.

 With CycloneDX, it is possible to reference a component, service, or vulnerability inside a BOM from other systems or other BOMs.
-This deep-linking capability is referred to as BOM-Link and is currently under review by IETF.
+This deep-linking capability is referred to as BOM-Link and is a formally registered URN.

 Learn more about how CycloneDX makes use of BOM-Link.